Income protection insurance

 The waiting period starts from the date of disablement (that prevents you from being able to work).
 You can choose a waiting period of 30, 60 or 90 days.
 Different fees apply depending on the waiting period you choose.

 The benefit period is the maximum amount of time benefits may be paid for and begins at the end of the waiting period.
-You can choose either a 2-year benefit period or a 5-year benefit period.
+You can choose a 'to age 65' benefit period or 2-year or a 5-year benefit period.
 Different fees apply depending on the benefit period you choose.

-There are three occupational categories: General, Office and Professional.
-Your occupational category can make a difference to the cost of your income protection insurance.
+There are two occupational categories: General and Professional.
+Your occupational category can make a difference to the amount or cost of your insurance cover.

-Your occupational category will be determined based on your answers in the application for insurance.
-If the work you do is limited to professional, managerial, secretarial or similar ‘white collar’ tasks, you may qualify for the Office or Professional category and receive more cover for the same fee or keep the same cover and pay less.
-See your Insurance Guide for more information.
+You automatically go into the General category.
+If the work you do is limited to professional, managerial, secretarial or similar ‘white collar’ tasks, you may qualify for the Professional category and receive more cover for a slight increase in fee or keep the same cover and pay less.
+See your Insurance Guide and Fact sheet (if applicable) for more information.